cenixeriadev/Revistook_App/README.md

 - Library Genesis for providing access to educational resources
 - The Flet team for their excellent UI framework
-- Tesseract OCR project for text recognition capabilities
+- Open CV project for filter by image